-TBS has the knowledge and experience to help you navigate the numerous state and federal regulations required before you can hit the road.
-We provide top quality services, designed to ensure that you pay no more in permitting and taxes than is absolutely necessary for compliance.
-Your bottom-line is our main concern.
-Below are our most commonly requested services.
-However, if you need it done; more than likely we can help.
-Just call and ask.
+TBS has the knowledge and experience to help you navigate required state and federal regulations before you hit the road.
+We provide services to ensure that you pay no more in permitting and taxes than is necessary.
+Following are our most commonly requested services.

 - Has two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds; or